A Brief Introduction to Python

 we need a way to perform repetitive actions on these data.

-Python uses the for
+Python uses the for statement

 to define a loop construct